 For more travel tips, check out all our travel posts.

-And if that someone is you, you may be dreading it.
+The holidays are the most wonderful time of the year … unless you’re traveling.
 Because sometimes, traveling can be a pain.
-Especially on holidays.
-There are more people on the road, in the air, and sitting way too close to you at the airport gate.
+Especially around the holidays.
+On peak travel days, there are more people on the road, in the air, and sitting way too close to you at the airport gate.

 What’s personal space, right?